abbruzze/kernal64/README.md

 * Drag & Drop support
 * REU support (128,256,512,16M)
 * JiffyDOS support (use -Djiffydos environment variable)
+* Support for external roms, both for C1541 kernal and C64 kernal.
+The roms must be put in the roms directory.
+Use the switches -Dkernal=rom name and -D1541_kernal=rom name
+* Support for 1541-VIA1 <-> CIA2 parallel cable, used by many fastloaders.
+Tested on Speed Dos.
 * RS-232 3-way UserPort implementations useful to connect with BBS on internet.
 The Telnet implementation can be used to connect to a telnet server (like BBSs); the TCP implementation can be used to connect with a generic TCP/IP server.
 The File implementation can be used to read/write to local files.
 * RS-232 **SwiftLink** cartridge implementation.
 Tried with NovaTerm 9.6 and other terminal software.
 * ... and more